 Photo by Paulette Phlipot

-|Cheryl Sternman Rule has been writing professionally for newspapers, magazines, and websites since 2004.
-She is the voice behind the food blog 5 Second Rule, which has been online since 2008 and enjoys an enthusiastic following.
-Cheryl’s work has also appeared in Women’s Health, Cooking Light, Sunset, Body + Soul, Health, Relish, Vegetarian Times, Restaurants & Institutions, the San Jose Mercury News, Metro Silicon Valley, the Santa Cruz Sentinel, Edible San Francisco, Culinate.com, The Kitchn, Etsy, and Serious Eats; and in several books published by the American Heart Association and the EatingWell Media Group.
-Cheryl also served as a contributing editor at EatingWell Magazine, a daily food news blogger at iVillage, and the Fresh Talk columnist at Recipe.com.
+|Cheryl Sternman Rule is an award-winning food writer and cookbook author.
+She has been writing professionally for newspapers, magazines, and websites since 2004.
+Cheryl’s work has appeared in Women’s Health, Cooking Light, Sunset, Body + Soul, Health, Relish, Vegetarian Times, the San Jose Mercury News, Metro Silicon Valley, the Santa Cruz Sentinel, Edible San Francisco, Edible Silicon Valley, The Kitchn, Etsy, Today.com, and Serious Eats; and in several books published by the American Heart Association and the EatingWell Media Group.
+Cheryl also served as a contributing editor at EatingWell, a daily food news blogger at iVillage, and the Fresh Talk columnist at Recipe.com.

 A graduate of the Cambridge School of Culinary Arts, Cheryl has worked in a commercial bakery and served as both a professional recipe tester and developer.
-She is a member of the International Association of Culinary Professionals, the San Francisco Professional Food Society, Slow Food USA, and Better School Food.

 Cheryl holds a Bachelor of Arts degree from Haverford College and a Master’s degree in education from Harvard University.
 Prior to joining the culinary field, she worked as a researcher at Harvard, where she co-authored a three-part book series on higher education.
 She has also worked for the U.S. Department of Justice in Washington, DC and spent two years as a Peace Corps Volunteer in Eritrea, East Africa.